ja7ude/tinyFSK/README.md

 # WinKeyer FSK for MMTTY

 This is a source code repository of WinKeyerMMTY FSK extension.
-It supports [WinKeyer]<https://www.k1elsystems.com>
-devices containing WinKeyr [firmware revision 3.1]<https://www.k1elsystems.com/WinKeyer_31.html> or later.
+It supports [WinKeyer](https://www.k1elsystems.com) devices containing WinKeyr [firmware revision 3.1](https://www.k1elsystems.com/WinKeyer_31.html) or later.
 Those devices are capable of keying RTTY FSK signal.

 ## How to Use

-If you just want to use the extension, copy file **WinKeyer.fsk** it to the directory containing your installation of MMTTY.
+1. Copy **WinKeyer.fsk** file to the directory containing your installation of MMTTY.
-Subsequently, select WinKeyer from the "PTT & FSK" section of the MMTTY Tx configuration tab.
+1. Select `WinKeyer` from the `PTT & FSK` section of the MMTTY `Tx` configuration tab.
-When the extension starts, it will show a small config and status window.
+1. When the extension starts, it will show a small config and status window.
 Select the COM port on which your WinKeyer is running.

 Please note, the baud rate and the number of stop bits are taken from the MMTTY configuration settings.
 Optionally, configure its additional settings using that window.